M1 vs. Robinhood Comparison Review

 Visit the Robo-Advisor Selection Wizard, take a quick quiz, and find out which robo-advisor is the right one for you.

-M1 Finance will reinvest dividends, once the cash balance reaches your predetermined balance.
+M1 Finance dividends are reinvested, once the cash balance reaches your predetermined balance.
 The dividends will be invested according to your preferred asset allocation.
 So if you wanted 20% of your portfolio invested in the Vanguard S&P 500 ETF (VOO) and your current percent is 18%, the cash from a dividend payment will buy shares in VOO to it reaches the 20% threshold.

 This is one of the benefits of the robo-advisor automation of M1 Finance.